peterddrummond/xspde_matlab/XSPDE/README.txt

 README

+xSPDE2.0

-This folder should contain the xSPDE folder and Examples folder.
+The xSPDE folder should contain the xSIM, xGRAPH and xAMPLES folder.

 Set your Matlab path to include this folder and subfolders.

-Run Examples/Batchtest.m to test operation.
+Run xAMPLES/Batchtest.m to test operation.

 XSPDE runs best combined with the Matlab parallel toolbox.